Partnerships

 • KAVA call 13 which looks for large scale and long-term initiatives of up to 2,5 million EUR funding in tin mining, materials processing and recycling involving consortia with at least two partners from Horizon Europe-eligible countries.

-• Open innovation challenges, which are less formal, have a shorter duration and are executed at a smaller scale.
-At the samen time you can attract new talented employees.
+• Open innovation challenges, have a shorter duration and are executed at a smaller scale.

 • Education is about upskilling the workforce, training the future generation and creating more awareness about the changes and challenges the sector is undergoing.
 There are four modules: Masters, Doctoral students, lifelong learning and wider society learning.